syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-Here, the columns having `CustomerName` and `Country` as MappingName are excluded while exporting.
+Here, the columns having the `CustomerName` and `Country` as MappingName are excluded while exporting.

 ### Excel version

-While exporting to Excel, you can specify the excel version by using `ExcelVersion` property.
+While exporting to Excel, specify the excel version by using the `ExcelVersion` property.

 {% tabs %}
 {% highlight c# %}